University-of-Surrey-Mahdi/Attention-on-the-Preambles-Sensing-with-mmWave-CSI/README.md

 # How to use the code

 1. Download the dataset via [ML5G-PS-002](https://challenge.aiforgood.itu.int/match/matchitem/38/) [1]
+2. Change the path of dataset in "MAIN.py" (e.g., DATA_PATH)
+3. Install python and required packages.
+It is highly required to construct CUDA environment because ViT takes time to train/predict.
-2. Run the code "MAIN.py" on python environment
+4. Run the code "MAIN.py" on python environment

 That's all.\
 Note that you can set the RUN MODE if you want to skip some processes